pingidentity/pingidentity-devops-getting-started/docs/upgradePingDirectory.md

 To build confidence in the upgrade process, follow some considerations:

 * Avoid combining configuration changes and version upgrades in the same rollout.
-This add unnecessary complexity to debugging errors during an upgrade.
+This adds unnecessary complexity to debugging errors during an upgrade.
 * Successfully complete an upgrade in a proper dev/QA environment before trying anything in production.
 * Upgrades will happen on one server at a time.
 Ensure you have enough resources on the remaining machines to prevent client impact.
 * Follow a canary deployment pattern (example below) to ensure the changes will be successful before a full rollout.
 There is no _good_ way to roll back a completed upgrade, so take any steps to avoid the need.